Why do you get blue smoke from a diesel engine?

 When your cylinders wear down, it leaves a small gap between the piton ring and the wall of the cylinder.
 In this case changing the piston rings wont help and you will end up with the gap remaining and oil will leak pas the piston ring into the combustion chamber where it will burn and cause blue smoke.

-Blue Smoke from bad Valve Stem Seals
+Bad Valve Stem Seals

 Bad or damaged valve stem seals will cause the engine to suck oil down the valve guide into the cylinder.
 Again in the cylinder the oil will combust and cause the blue smoke to be emitted from the engine exhaust.